Jaguars in the Yucatan

 In an ironic twist, the elaborate lighting strategies he’s implemented to create these images are so effective that people often wonder if the photographs have been “photoshopped”.
 Steve laughs it off.
 “I love it when they think there’s something fake in it”, he says.
 “It means it looks so incredibly real that it makes them wonder.
 So it gets their attention.”

 Getting people’s attention is key.
 For Steve, in fact, that’s the whole point: telling the story of tigers and moving people to save them.
 And when he says tigers, he really means all the cats, snow leopards, pumas, lions and cheetahs, all of them, and all of nature.
 Steve’s gospel is unwavering: in order to save tigers we must save the ecosystems they need to survive, which really means saving ourselves.

 The same logic applies to jaguars in the Yucatan Peninsula: saving them entails saving our forests and other animals jaguars prey upon.
 Steve Winter has come here following that story, prepared to deploy three camera-trap systems and leave them in place for several weeks.
 But where should he put them?
 The question is of the essence.
-To learn more, stay tuned for Part II of this story.
+The answers will be revealed as this story continues.

 With special thanks to Pronatura Peninsula de Yucatán for logistical support and access to El Zapotal private reserve.